pablobiedma/GoGreen/doc/meetings/Sprint 5/notes_of_meeting_week5.md

 Make sensible user schema.
 Raise a flag when the branch fails.
 Code review before merging into master.
+The client needs to authenticate with the server.

 #### Additional Questions to TA: